Matt402NE/SDLC/Development/Branch Naming Conventions.md

-# Best Practices for Branch Naming Conventions
+# Best Practices for Naming Branches

 A crucial aspect of using Git effectively is the proper usage and naming of branches.
-This  document outlines the naming convention that should be used when creating a new feature branches.
+This  document outlines the naming convention that should be used when [creating a new feature branches](Branch%20Creation.md).
 ### Benefits

 - **Clear Communication**: The branch name alone should provide a clear understanding of the code change's purpose.